Zeli0/tiktokHangMan/README.md

 4. Run npm install then npm run start
 5. The website should load as localhost:3000 on your web browser

-Alternatively, you may open the HTML file in a desktop with an already installed browser (Safari, Chrome, Microsoft Edge etc) and the website will be automatically launched in your browser.

 ## License

 MIT License